 Claire founded POPC in February, 2017, to amplify the voices of underrepresented people through art and performance.
 In December, 2017 she launched the Power Theater Company with Sophia Zukoski.

-Originally from Minneapolis, Minnesota, and Harpswell, Maine, she received her BFA in actng from SUNY Purchase in 2013.
-Claire wrote and produced A Hyacinth in the Mountains which premiered at the Broadway Bound Theater Festival in August, 2018, directed by Nj Agwuna.
-She is also making her directorial debut with Remedies, a new webseries produced by POPC and created by Niara Seña.
+Originally from Minneapolis, Minnesota, and Harpswell, Maine, she received her BFA in acting from SUNY Purchase in 2013.
+Claire wrote and produced A Hyacinth in the Mountains which premiered at the Theater at the 14th St. Y in August, 2018.
+She is also making her directorial debut alongside Evan Starling-Davis as co-Director for his new play, Monuments.

 Theater- Sex Play, written by Charly Evon Simpson for The Pack Theater, directed by Jenny Reed; Othello (Desdemona), all-female production directed by Trezana Beverley; Malefactions (Winter), world premiere at Columbia University’s Schapiro Theatre, written by Matt Minnicino & directed by Anouk Kemp

-Film- Know Nothins, writte/ directed by Josh Kirk; Wayward Roads, written/directed by Tadin Brown; A Crime to Remember Season 3, directed by Jeremiah Crowell, Discovery; A Crime to Remember Season 2, directed by Cruz Angeles, Discover; Ned Rifle, written/ directed by Hal Hartley.
+TV/ Film- The Enemy Within (NBC); Arbor Day (Vincent Turturro); Know Nothins, written/ directed by Josh Kirk; Wayward Roads, written/directed by Tadin Brown; A Crime to Remember Season 3, directed by Jeremiah Crowell, Discovery; A Crime to Remember Season 2, directed by Cruz Angeles, Discover; Ned Rifle, written/ directed by Hal Hartley.

 Actor, Choreographer, Dancer, Producer.